nmalinow/nmalinow.github.io/collegetownprices.md

 From the Wikipedia page on college towns is a list of university towns in the United States which has been copy and pasted into the file university_towns.txt.
 From Bureau of Economic Analysis, US Department of Commerce, the GDP over time of the United States in current dollars (use the chained value in 2009 dollars), in quarterly intervals, in the file gdplev.xls.
 For this assignment, only look at GDP data from the first quarter of 2000 onward.

-### Exploring the Data
+### Previewing the Data

 To get started, I uploaded the required libraries.
-The t-test for independence is used in this case.
+The independent samples t-test is used in this case.
 ```
 import pandas as pd
 import numpy as np